Interview Prep – Book & Checklist

 What do this pandemic and my current mantra of closing your eyes teach us about true freedom, while so many of us are suffering on the front lines or sheltering in place?
 And how does that relate to what we do in our careers?

-As my frequent readers know, I launched a new series this year that ties my yoga practice to my work as a career coach.
+As my frequent readers know, I launched a short series this year that ties my yoga practice to my work as a career coach.

-I had planned to go through the arc of a yoga class, with a new post each month that highlights one of the instructions yoga teachers often give their students.
+Each new post highlights one of the instructions yoga teachers often give their students.
 These simple phrases can serve as mantras for our daily lives, including our careers.

 January – Set an Intention